 This scholarship was created by Ray and Irene Steinheimer and supports students who are pursuing their nursing education.

-This scholarship is restricted to students who have relatives who graduated from St. John’s College or its predecessor, St. John’s School of Nursing.
-Recognizing that the legacy of the College embraces families, communities and networks, this scholarship continues the long standing tradition of excellence in nursing education.
+awarded to Legacy students whose relatives graduated from St. John’s College or St. John’s School of Nursing.
+Recognizing that the legacy of the College embraces families, communities and networks, this scholarship continues the long-standing tradition of excellence in nursing education.

-Endowed by Judith Holley, a 1961 graduate of St. John’s School of Nursing, this scholarship honors her parents Emil and Vera Stukenberg.
-The scholarship was endowed in remembrance of the sacrifices her parents made to provide her with the education that prepared her for her nursing career, which she enjoyed for over 40 years.
+Established by Judith Holley, ’61, this scholarship honors the memory of her parents Emil and Vera Stukenberg.
+The scholarship was given in remembrance of the sacrifices her parents made to provide her with the education that prepared her for her nursing career, which she enjoyed for over 40 years.

-Theresa worked as a nurse in the maternity department at St. John’s Hospital from 1949-1967 and taught at St. John’s College of Nursing from 1967 until 2002, where she retired as assistant professor.
-Theresa Vann’s legacy continues through all of her former students and friends on the faculty of St. John’s College of Nursing.
-Each year a scholarship shall be available to a senior at the College of Nursing or a returning student who is pursuing a higher degree through the college.
-The student’s character shall honor Mrs. Vann’s legacy of leadership within their peer community, compassion for patients and one who cares deeply about social justice and equality.
+Theresa worked as a nurse in the maternity department at St. John’s Hospital from 1949-1967 and taught at St. John’s College of Nursing from 1967-2002, where she retired as assistant professor.
+Theresa Vann’s legacy continues through her former students and friends on the faculty of St. John’s College of Nursing.
+Annually, a scholarship will be awarded to a senior or a returning student who is pursuing a higher degree.
+The student’s character will honor Mrs. Vann’s legacy of leadership within their peer community, compassion for patients and one who cares deeply about social justice and equality.

-Additionally, a scholarship shall be available annually for a faculty member who is returning to college for any advanced degree at a college of their choosing.
-A qualifying student or faculty member must be recommended by a teacher or colleague and the recipients shall be chosen by the faculty and chancellor based on their qualifications of leadership, compassion and dedication.
+Additionally, a scholarship will be awarded annually to a faculty member who is returning to college for an advanced degree at a college of their choosing.
+A qualifying faculty member must be recommended by a teacher or colleague.
+The recipient will be chosen by the faculty and chancellor based on his/her qualifications of leadership, compassion and dedication.

-Endowed in 1989 by Dr. and Mrs. Harry Wellons, this scholarship helps students in financial need continue their nursing education.
-Dr. Wellons, a cardiac surgeon, continues to support students through this endowed scholarship even after moving away from Springfield, IL.
+Established in 1989 by Dr. and Mrs. Harry Wellons, this scholarship helps students continue their nursing education.
+Dr. Wellons spent his career as a cardiac surgeon and continues to support this scholarship even though he and Mrs. Wellons no longer live in central Illinois.